 Whether you are stuck in traffic during your already lengthy commute or driving across the country for a family vacation, driving for long periods of time is accompanied by specific dangers.
 Drivers must take special precautions when they are in control of their vehicles for periods of time longer than a half hour or so.
 The strain of being in control of a vehicle for a long span can cause driver fatigue, a leading cause of accidents.
 There are several ways to keep safe and alert when driving for a long stretch of time.

 The first rule is to never drive a car if you are already tired.
 It is impossible to pay attention to the road, other drivers, and your own vehicle if you are not completely alert.
+Here are some important facts about driving when feeling tired:

 Bring along a passenger.
 Having another person in the car will help you stay focused when driving for long periods of time.
 Your passenger can engage you in conversation, help you with directions, and possibly take over the wheel if you become too fatigued to continue driving.